Stadion Blagoj Istatov

 Blagoj Istatov Stadium is a football stadium in Strumica, North Macedonia.
 With the last reconstruction in 2017 the stadium has a capacity of 9,200 seats, and it is a third-class field in accordance with UEFA standards.
 It meets the conditions for a high-ranking competition and is the second such stadium in the country, after the Toše Proeski Arena in Skopje.
-It is the home ground of FK Belasica, Akademija Pandev and FK Tiverija.
+It is the home ground of FK Belasica, FK Brera Strumica and FK Tiverija.

 History

 The stadium was built in 1950 with the original capacity of 6,000.